ESPN College Basketball: Game coverage

-March Madness
+Post-season tournaments

+ESPN has aired the National Invitation Tournament since 1989.
 While domestic rights to the NCAA men's tournament are held by CBS and Turner Sports, ESPN International distributes coverage of the tournament internationally, and produces its own feed of the Final Four and championship game using the ESPN College Basketball staff.
 In 2013, ESPN International's Final Four coverage was called by Dan Shulman and Dick Vitale (alternatively joined by Brad Nessler for one of the semi-final games).

 Non-games

-ESPN has traditionally aired coverage of non-game action including Midnight Madness, which it help popularize by airing the first practices.
+ESPN has traditionally aired coverage of non-game action including Midnight Madness, which it helped popularize by airing the first practices.

 College GameDay which grew as a spin-off of the popular football series is a weekly series that airs during conference play and post-season action.
 The main difference however is that the sites are pre-determined based on the location of the Saturday Primetime match-up.
 The show incorporates many of the features and is similar to the football edition.